mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 These are products of the initial shock wave emitted by the erupting volcano.
-The size of tsunami can reach mythological proportions; the largest on record was 1,000 metres high and had already travelled a distance of 1,500 km!
-Gateway, itself, has seen 600 metre tsunami.
+The size of tsunami can reach mythological proportions; the largest on record was 1,000 meters high and had already travelled a distance of 1,500 km!
+Gateway, itself, has seen 600 meter tsunami.
 No wonder the Solomani legend of Atlantis tell of a continent disappearing overnight.